holaphil/amazing-maple-e08ae/src/pages/portfolio/project-6.md

 *   **How can we build smarter faster products using Artificial Intelligence (AI)** where decisions are based on performance as opposed to perception?

-*   **How can we enhance the performance of our products** through the integration of third-party tools and services?
+*   **How can we enhance the performance of our platform** through the integration of new third-party tools and services?

-*   **How can we improve the user experience of our products **while ensuring the continual development and maintenance of the platform?
+*   **How can we improve the user experience of our platform** while ensuring the continual development and maintenance of an experience our user's are accustomed to?

 Achievements...